I’m a Disabled Woman in My Maximalist Era. Here's How I Achieve the Look & Lifestyle

 AdvertisementADVERTISEMENT

 I live with Maffucci syndrome, an extremely rare bone disease with fewer than 200 documented cases in history, and I was trying to disguise everything it came with.
-I was born with excruciating bone tumors all over my body and vein tumors on my hands and feet.
-My legs were the most-affected limbs.
+I was born with excruciating bone tumours all over my body and vein tumours on my hands and feet.
+My legs were the most affected limbs.
 My right leg was significantly shorter than the left and also zig-zagged.
 Naturally, I had a limp growing up and had to wear a shoe lift, a custom-made platform that helped compensate for the difference in length, on my right foot.
 As I grew older, the discrepancy between my legs likewise grew.
 Eventually, this required numerous surgeries.

 AdvertisementADVERTISEMENT